Cheese Buldak (Korean Fire Chicken)

 Instructions

-• Place all the browned chicken back into the skillet.
-Pour the Fire Sauce on top, making sure to scrape every last bit with a spatula.
-Mix around with a spatula until chicken is completely coated in sauce.
+• Add "fire sauce" to the chicken.
+Place all the browned chicken back into the skillet.
+Add the spicy sauce directly to the chicken in the pan.
+Mix around with a spatula or wooden spoon until the chicken is completely coated in sauce.

-• Reduce heat to medium and simmer until the sauce becomes dark red, thick, and reduced, about 12-15 minutes.
+• Cook chicken and "fire sauce" together.
+Reduce heat to medium and simmer until the sauce becomes dark red, thick, and reduced, about 12-15 minutes.
 The chicken and sauce should bubble somewhat vigorously.
 Lower heat, if needed.
 Feel free to add water if the sauce looks too dry (about 1 Tbsp at a time).
 Keep an eye on the sauce, mixing it from time to time.

-• Remove from oven.
-Garnish with sliced green onion and sprinkle of sesame seeds, if desired.
+• Serve.
+Remove from oven.
+Garnish with sliced green onion and sprinkle with sesame seeds, if desired.
 Serve immediately with rice and enjoy!

 Notes